Malaysian Bahá’í News/Volume 7/Issue 3/Text

 Shahnaz Furudi of the NBYC of India with T.K.
 Lee from Malaysia.

-And thats exactly what I did after that, and by the end of the day, our group had about 50 declarations — all college students and lecturers!
+And that's exactly what I did after that, and by the end of the day, our group had about 50 declarations — all college students and lecturers!
 I was simply thrilled.
 Lee and Palani had similar experiences.
 The teaching continued for two more days after which the historic West Asian Youth Conference began, heralded by 750 declarations from the colleges in and around New Delhi in just four days!

-The Universal House of Justice has called this a “highly significant" event.
+The Universal House of Justice has called this a "highly significant" event.
 The teaching efforts continued after the conference, and on the night of our departure on 3rd September, the enrolment from the colleges were nearing two thousand.
 We were simply flabbergasted.
-This was something new we had witnessed a miracle of Baha'u‘Ilah.
+This was something new — we had witnessed a miracle of Bahá’u’lláh.

 Teaching was not limited to teaching trips.
 The friends even taught when they went for dinner.
 One night we joined a few Persian friends and went for dinner at a restaurant.
 Our Malaysians in India, Sree Ganesh (Dr. Sreenivasan's brother) Maheshwaran (pioneer from Kedah) and Sreetharan (of Taiping) were also in this group.
 We did not sit together but spread ourselves around.
-It was hard to believe that we went
+It was hard to believe that we went [Page 18]home that night after a lovely dinner, with grapher for the Conference completed the 17 declarations! picture!

-What the beloved Master Abdu’l-Bahá had yearned to see, was actually happening. ....I kept wondering if this can happen in New Delhi, can't it happen in Kuala Lumpur?
+The Conference itself had its excitements.
+What the beloved Master ‘Abdu’l-Bahá had yearned to see, was actually happening. ....I kept wondering if this can happen in New Delhi, can't it happen in Kuala Lumpur?
 I couldn't get the thought out of my mind.

 Publicity[edit]

 Another thrilling experience was our involvement in publicity work.
 We were told to serve in the group dealing with proclamation during the conference.
 Shanaz Furudi of the National Youth Committee of India headed our group.
 Raymond Peter also joined us.
 We had to meet some of the top Radio and T.V. directors and organizers.
 There were three radio interviews, and TV coverage of the Unity Feast and the public talk.
 The radio also covered the social part of the Unity Feast and the public talk.
 We also met a multi-lingual press agency and a reporter from a weekly newspaper.
 This was not all.
 There were other surprises.
 One of the main programme organizers from the All India Radio signed up!
-This was followed by another declaration from the TV staff. . . .and the official photo October 1971
+This was followed by another declaration from the TV staff....and the official photo-grapher for the Conference completed the picture!

 The National Youth Committee of India must be congratulated for its wonderful programme.
-Youths and adults from T4 countries were there.
-Beloved Hand Dr. Muhaier was there.
+Youths and adults from 14 countries were there.
+Beloved Hand Dr. Muhajer was there.
 Counsellor Vasudevan was there.
 Our Counsellor, Dr. Sundram was there.
 The Auxiliary Board members were all there.
 The pioneers were there.
 The prayers of the Universal House of Justice were with us.
-We were assured of the blessings and favours of Baha'u'llah.
+We were assured of the blessings and favours of Bahá’u’lláh.
 What more did we need?
-It was a Conference of words and deeds.

-Soraya (daughter of Dr. Soraya of Indonesia) Maheswaran, Bajan Singh, Palani, T.K.
+Malaysian youths singing "Rasa-Sayang" at the Unity Feast.
+L. to R. Govin, Sreetharan, Rohangiss Soraya (daughter of Dr. Soraya of Indonesia) Maheswaran, Bajan Singh, Palani, T.K.
 Lee.

 APPLICATION FOR PILGRIMAGE[edit]

-In order to ensure that invitations to make the pilgrimage are issued from the World Centre only to Bahá’ís in good standing, it has been decided that from now on applications for pilgrimage should be made through the believers National Spiritual Assembly.
+In order to ensure that invitations to make the pilgrimage are issued from the World Centre only to Bahá’ís in good standing, it has been decided that from now on applications for pilgrimage should be made through the believer's National Spiritual Assembly.

 Will you kindly advise the friends in your area of this decision and make your own arrangements as to how you will implement it, ensuring that no delay occurs in forwarding applications from believers in good standing.

-Kindly note and advise the friends that during 1973 there will be no pilgrimage between April 3rd and June 4th, as the World Centre will be occupied with the Inter national Convention during that time.
+Kindly note and advise the friends that during 1973 there will be no pilgrimage between April 3rd and June 4th, as the World Centre will be occupied with the International Convention during that time.

 The Universal House of Justice.
+[Page 19]

 About 40 kilometres from Savannakhet there is a refugee area called Bau Mai.
 There are about 5000 refugees in this area, consisting of several villages.
 Bau Mai was first opened at the beginning of the year and after consistent visits we are slowly sowing the seeds of the Faith to these simple folks.
 Though Buddhism is the predominant religion, some of these refugees, like the Malaysian aborigines, believe in spirits.
 Their living conditions are pitiful and so are their tales of woe — how they had to hurriedly leave their homes and villages and very often be separated from their families when the communists invaded the area.
 Scars of burnt or missing limbs are not uncommon.